louisowen6/NLP_Stacking_Ensemble/README.md

 After done with the tweets cleaning, there are in total 61 variables created from the cleaned tweets text and from tweets metadata.

-You can find the Notebook [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Data%20Preparation/Data%20Preparation.ipynb) and [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Data%20Preparation/NER_Prep.ipynb)
+You can find the python script [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Data%20Preparation/data_cleaning_fe.py)

 ### Feature Selection